Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

+\begin{remark} Theorem \ref{Objective1} is only one of the possible corollaries of Theorem \ref{M-theoremSym}.
+Its interest lies in the fact that, in some applications, one may hope to check that, for several values of $N \in \N$, the class $\Gamma_N$ is not empty and that~\eqref{SMP2} holds.
+Assuming in addition that $c_{\rho, N}\neq c_{\rho,M}$ for at least one pair $(N,M)\in \N^2$, this would lead to the existence of Palais-Smale sequences satisfying (i)-(iv) at distinct levels $c_{\rho,N}$ and open the way to establishing the existence of multiple critical points.
+Actually, this type of strategy was exploited in \cite{BaVa} where, on the specific problem they consider there, the authors obtain the existence of infinitely solutions with a prescribed $L^2$ norm.
+This paper was one of our motivations for formulating Theorem \ref{Objective1} which we hope will lead, in particular, to multiplicity results on graphs, extending the existence results of \cite{BoChJeSo:2022,ChJeSo:2022}. \end{remark}

-The paper is organized as follows.
-In Section \ref{Theorem-FGrevisited} we present our key technical result, Theorem \ref{M-theorem}, which is based on the deformations constructed in Lemma \ref{lemm:3.3}.
+The paper is organised as follows.
+In Section \ref{Theorem-FGrevisited} we present our key technical result, Theorem \ref{M-theorem} below, which is based on the deformations constructed in Lemma \ref{lemm:3.3}.
 Theorem \ref{thm: application} is proved in Section \ref{Theorem-application} where we also explore some of its consequences when the sequence $\{u_n\} \subset \M$ converges.
-In particular we derive information on the Morse index of the limiting critical point, see Theorem \ref{thm: limit}.
+In particular, we derive information on the Morse index of the limiting critical point, see Theorem \ref{thm: limit}.
+Section \ref{Theorem-Symmetric} is devoted to establishing Theorem \ref{M-theoremSym} which extends Theorem \ref{M-theorem} to a symmetric setting.